 The Arkansas Legislature defines local food as food products that are grown in Arkansas and/or packaged and processed in Arkansas.
 This definition comes from the Local Food, Farms, and Jobs Act.

 For schools interested in purchasing local but not sure how to start, check out the Child Nutrition Flowchart that walks you through the first steps.
 Another important resource to review is the Local Harvest Calendar, which provides information on when vegetables, fruit, grains, protein, and dairy are in season throughout the year in Arkansas.
-Schools could serve a local harvest meal using local rice, sweet potatoes, peaches, beef, and dairy, all grown or processed in the state of Arkansas!
+Visit the USDA Procuring Local Foods for Child Nutrition Programs Guide for a more comprehensive overview of federal procurement principles and information related to sourcing and procuring local products while adhering to federal regulations!

 The next steps are to create a definition of what local means to your school, learn how to buy local foods, and make a purchase.